tldr-pages/tldr/pages/linux/getconf.md

 `getconf CHILD_MAX`

-- List every configuration value and then find patterns with the grep command. i.e every value with MAX in it:
+- List every configuration value and then find patterns with the grep command (i.e every value with MAX in it):

 `getconf -a | grep MAX`